 Rawan Arraf – Director

 Rawan has a background in refugee protection, administrative law and international human rights law.
 Rawan most recently worked as a refugee lawyer at community legal centre, Refugee Advice & Casework Service providing a wide range of protection advice to people seeking asylum in Australia.
-She has worked on a myriad of complex cases ranging from people held in long term detention, those subject to offshore detention, those with national security matters, with visa character refusals and citizenship claims on statelessness, including in particular for stateless Rohingya babies born in Australia.
+She has worked on a myriad of complex cases representing: people held in long term detention; people subject to offshore detention; people with national security concerns; people subject to visa character cancellations and refusals; and citizenship claims on statelessness, including in particular for stateless Rohingya babies born in Australia.

-She is actively engaged with lawyers and organisations working in universal jurisdiction litigation abroad and in 2018, she spent three months at ECCHR, Berlin, working closely with the International Crimes and Accountability team on universal jurisdiction matters.
+She is actively engaged with lawyers and organisations working in universal jurisdiction litigation abroad and in 2018, she spent three months at the European Center for Constitutional and Human Rights (ECCHR), Berlin, working closely with the International Crimes and Accountability team on universal jurisdiction matters.